 - Early intervention

-Remember the differences between an anxiety attack vs panic attack.
+Nothing is more important than your mental health.
 Let Zelus Recovery show you how to overcome your anxiety or panic issues.
-Reach out to our friendly staff today at 208.518.0797.
+If you are seeking mental health treatment in Idaho, reach out to our friendly staff today by calling 208.518.0797, or contact us online.